 - The Clinic made submissions in support of Mandi Gray’s restitution award in the case of R vs. Ururyar: Schlifer Clinic Application Record – R. v.
 Ururyar, Ururyar Factum, Leave to Intervene Granted, March 2017

 - Intervened in a case involving a Muslim woman’s right to testify about sexual assault while wearing a niqab, a veil that covers the face except for the eyes (Factum_Intervener_BSCC_N.S.);

-- Intervened at the supreme court to protect the privacy rights of two sexual assault complainants when the defense counsel and the crown argued to have their past police occurrence records released to the defense (AffidavitofAmandaDale, NoticeMotioLeaveIntervene, Quesnelle Media Release, SupremeCourtCanada_Decision_Quesnelle)
+- Intervened at the supreme court to protect the privacy rights of two sexual assault complainants when the defence counsel and the crown argued to have their past police occurrence records released to the defence (AffidavitofAmandaDale, NoticeMotioLeaveIntervene, Quesnelle Media Release, SupremeCourtCanada_Decision_Quesnelle)